jtejido/ngac/README.md

 At the moment, it's translated verbatim.
 Once all functions are translated, re-factoring will begin (which includes locking mechanisms on structs/fields, memoizing here and there, and multi-thread stuff when necessary).

 EPP shall be a PubSub hub model.

+Obligation file will be json (following the original's json schema) as golang don't have yaml official support (and third party libs shall be avoided if possible) in their toolchain.